-- Speed – Using a VPN means losing at least 10-20% of your Internet speed.
+- Speed – Using a VPN means losing up to 20% of your Internet speed.
 Therefore, you must pick a service that offers greater speed to compensate for the slowdown.
-While most VPNs claim to be fastest, in many cases, it is an idle boast.
-The solution is to continuously test speed while on trial and read reviews.
+While most VPNs claim to be fast, it is an idle boast.
+The solution is to continuously test speed during the trial period.

-- Number of Servers – The higher these numbers, the more anonymity you enjoy around the globe.
-Of course, if you are aiming to access a certain country only, say Japan, you can focus on it and leave the rest so long you are not paying a hefty price for accessing just that.
-Just remember to choose a VPN with multiple servers across Japan to present as though you are were on the Japanese server.
+- Number of Servers – The higher the number of servers, the more anonymity you’ll enjoy around the globe.
+Of course, if you are aiming to access a certain country only, say Australia, you can solely search for providers that focus on providing service in that country.

 - Type of Protocols – Most VPNs are reasonably secure.
-But if you are after legitimate and serious anti-tracking service, you will need to find one with the strictest protocol that does not hamper speed and is available on all devices.
+But if you are after a legitimate and serious anti-tracking service, you will need to find one with the strictest protocols that do not hamper speed and is available across devices.

-- Logging & Jurisdiction – Go with a vendor that offers no-log VPN but then check the reviews to see if they back their claim.
+- Logging & Jurisdiction – Go with a vendor that offers a no-log VPN service but then check out reviews to see if they stand by their claim.

-- Customer Service – Never use a VPN service that does not offer 24/7, multi-medium customer service.
+- Customer Service – Never use a VPN service that doesn’t offer 24/7, customer service.
 You do not want to trust a vendor that isn’t there to support you.
 Most reputable online companies offer support via phone, chat, and/or email.

 No, it isn’t illegal, but it may be against the Terms of Service you agreed to when joining their service.